-Major turnaround: Under my leadership as chair of the Preston M. Green Department of Electrical & Systems Engineering, ESE went through a major turnaround and growth from 2006 to 2016.
-At the beginning, most of the faculty were not research active.
-But after hiring young faculty and retirement of most of the pervoius faculty, the majority was young and excellent who started to build up their research and funding.
-The success in hiring excellent faculty was not at all obvious and should not have been taken for granted.
+Major turnaround: Under my leadership as chair of the Preston M. Green Department of Electrical & Systems Engineering, ESE went through a major turnaround and growth from 2006 to 2016, in particular increasing the enrollment of students and hiring young and successful faculty members.
+This success was not at all obvious and should not be taken for granted.
 Before my term, there was a period of 15 years that no EE faculty were hired and remained in the department, and similarly 19 years for SSM.
-Many people in the administration and our school lost their confidence in us.
-I encountered resistance to our existence, let alone our growth, which continued three years into my term.
+The department had had low enrollment of undergraduate students and insufficient research activities.
+Many people in the administration and our school lost their confidence in ESE.
+Our department encountered resistance to its existence, let alone our growth, which continued three years into my term.
+The donor for our expected new building became disenchanted when the construction plan was delayed.
+The school had major challenges to its budget.
+Our school had four deans in my first four five years as department chair.
 Despite these challenges and the turmoil at that period, I was able to hire excellent faculty and make many contributions.
+I created new education programs that significantly increased the enrollment and helped the school's budget.
 Our department became much stronger than before and I put it on a trajectory for great success.

 Press: An article about my chairmanship in the WUSTL Engineering Momentum magazine of Fall 2016.